Genesis1231/eva/README.md

 ## 📜 Updates

-- 2024-Chrimas: Initialization process improved.
+- 2024-Christmas update: Initialization process improved.
   Eva now guides the user to complete the initialization process.
-Record the Voice ID and Photo ID for personalized interaction. if you want to update the ID, you can go to app/data/pid/ or app/data/void/ to replace the files.
+Record the Voice ID and Photo ID for personalized interaction.
+  You can update the voice or photo ID by replacing the files in app/data/pid/ and app/data/void/.

+- 2024-November update: Multilingual mode.
+  Eva now replies with the same language the user speaks in "Multilingual" language mode.
+  Make sure your language is supported by selected text-to-speech model.

 ## ✨ Key Features